 The answers to these questions will help a firm design, package and add value to its products.

+Price is part of the marketing mix because if you get the price wrong you will not sell your product.
 There are lots of different pricing strategies but every strategy must cover at least your costs unless the price is being used to attract customers to the business (loss leader pricing).
 A product is only worth as much as people are prepared to pay for it.
 The amount your target market are prepared to pay for your products/services depends on product features and the target market's budget.
 You will also need to consider competitor pricing and factors within your marketing environment.

 Convenient for the customer and the business